Meet Imani Daniel, a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.

 And her work with the St. Thomas Recovery Team isn’t finished either.
 While they continue support ongoing recovery efforts across the island, she’s aiming to develop an exportable model of community-led disaster preparedness and resiliency to islands throughout the Caribbean.

-Imani is a 2018 Disaster Feedback Fellow of the Disaster Recovery Network at GlobalGiving.
+Imani is a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.
 Learn more about the fellowship.

 Support Imani’s mission